Sphalerite Gemstone Information

 Identifying Sphalerite Back to Top

-Sphalerite can be identified by its yellowish, orange or honey-brown colour and characteristic resinous to adamantine lustre.
-Its high dispersion, cleavage in six directions and high density also help to distinguish sphalerite from other gemstones of a similar colour.
-Also, a streak test (done by crushing the mineral into a powder, or by swiping the mineral across a "streak plate"), produces a sulphurous odour, which makes sphalerite unmistakable.
+Sphalerite can be identified by its yellowish, orange or honey-brown color and characteristic resinous to adamantine luster.
+Its high dispersion, cleavage in six directions and high density also help to distinguish sphalerite from other gemstones of a similar color.
+Also, a streak test (done by crushing the mineral into a powder, or by swiping the mineral across a "streak plate"), produces a sulphurous odor, which makes sphalerite unmistakable.

 Sphalerite; Origin and Gemstone Sources Back to Top

 Sphalerite deposits are found in Bulgaria, Canada, the Democratic Republic of the Congo, Mexico, Namibia, Spain, the USA and Zaire.

 Buying Sphalerite and Determining Sphalerite Gemstone Value Back to Top

 Please refer to our Gemstone Glossary for details of gemology-related terms.

 Sphalerite: Related or Similar Gemstones Back to Top